 For more information on completing Self Assessment Tax Returns, please click here.

-What you need to declareback to top
+What information do I need to declare to HMRC?back to top

 HMRC has provided the following guidance for individuals investing in peer to peer loans, reporting interest and claiming losses from loans that default.